Chillu1/ModifierLibrary/Docs/Design.md

 # Design questions
+* EffectStacking, with Value changing.
+Ex.
+DamageRes, stacking.
+Makes it so we can't easily revert if atter the buff is gone.
+Aka we can't feed stacks values to revertEffect in a clean way
 * ApplyAttackModifiers iteration, needs a copy, beceause attacking might lead to a new modifier being added.
 Have a separate list of keys of appliers?
     Or make new logic that ads the modifier after we have fully iterated through it (might not be ideal).
 * We have to deep clone effect in EffectPropertyInfo so it can be reused without multiple targets holding the same effect, and overwriting each other